dgelessus/NAGUS/docs/uru/auth_server.rst

 Create a new avatar in the current account.
 Sent by the client after the player selects an empty slot in the avatar selection screen and enters all the necessary information.
+The server will do roughly the following:

+* Create :ref:`vault_node_player` and :ref:`vault_node_player_info` vault nodes for the new avatar, along with all appropriate child nodes.
+  The ID of the new :ref:`vault_node_player` node serves as the avatar's KI number.
+* Add the new :ref:`vault_node_player_info` node to the AllPlayersFolder (if the server supports/uses it).
+* Create a Personal/Relto age instance for the new avatar, make the avatar the instance's owner, and add the avatar's AgesIOwnFolder to the Personal/Relto :ref:`vault_node_age` node.
+* Find or create a default Neighborhood for the new avatar and make the avatar a member/owner of the instance.
+* Add an entry in the table of avatars returned by :ref:`AcctPlayerInfo <auth2cli_acct_player_info>` (if the server tracks it separately from :ref:`vault_node_player` vault nodes, e. g.
+DIRTSAND).

 The client only allows avatar names containing at least three non-space characters.
 OpenUru clients also reject non-ASCII names.